Global existence and scattering for quadratic NLS with potential in 3D: Main result

 \subsection{Acknowledgments}

 The author wishes to thank his PhD advisor Pr.
 Pierre Germain for suggesting this problem to him as well as for the many very helpful discussions that ensued.
-He also thanks him for his patience while reading through earlier versions of this paper, and for his valuable comments and suggestions.
+He also thanks him for his patience while reading through earlier versions of this paper, and for his valuable comments and suggestions. \\ The author wishes to thank the anonymous referee for their careful reading of the article, as well as an important correction to the scattering statement of an earlier version of the paper.
+The presentation and readability were also improved thanks to their valuable input.